sneakysneak/docs/pages/custom-connectors/07-triggers.md

 ## Triggers

 Triggers are used for dynamic lookups.
-Let’s use the AccountId parameter as an example:
+For example, if you want to provide a lookup of 'Acount IDs' you must have already defined a method in the connector to 'list accounts'.
+The trigger will then use the method once the connector is authenticated to allow a look up and select.

+The settings for an Accounts the Account Id lookup would look something like this

 {% raw %}
     "Parameters": [